 You can find out more about business taxation on the Corporate taxation page.

 Setting up a cooperative

 Setting up a cooperative does not normally require large initial capital.
-File the start-up notification to the Trade Register on paper and pay for the agreed membership share.
+File the start-up notification to the Trade Register on paper.

 Rules and Memorandum of Association of a cooperative